 Although the encryption-settings database can have multiple encryption-settings definitions, only one of them can be designated as the preferred definition.
 The preferred encryption-settings definition is the one that will be used for any subsequent encryption operations.
 Any existing data that has not yet been encrypted remains unencrypted until it is rewritten (e.g., as a result of a modify or modify DN operation, or if the data is exported to LDIF and re-imported).
 Similarly, if you introduce a new preferred encryption-settings definition, then any existing encrypted data will continue to use the previous definition until it is rewritten.
-If you do change the preferred encryption-settings definition for the server, then it is important to retain the previous definitions until you are confident that no remaining data uses those older keys.
+If you do change the preferred encryption-settings definitions until you are confident that no remaining data uses those older keys.